Skip to content

 Stacking Process

-2. Determine grouping mode based on CRITERIA configuration:
+2. Pick the grouping mode based on CRITERIA:

-3. Legacy Mode: Apply simple AND logic to array of criteria
+3. Legacy: apply AND logic to the criteria array.

-4. Groups Mode: Process each criteria group with configured AND/OR logic
+4. Groups: process each group with its configured AND/OR operator.

-5. Expression Mode: Recursively evaluate nested logical expressions
+5. Expression: recursively evaluate the nested logical tree.

-8. Apply changes via the Immich API (create, update, or delete stacks as needed)
+8. Apply changes via the Immich API (create, update, or delete stacks).

 Safe Operations